elasticio/elasticio.github.io/content/_components/gspreadsheet-v2/index.md

 ### Get Spreadsheet Row Action
 This action is very similar to [Get Spreadsheet Row](#get-spreadsheet-row) trigger.
 It works the same as the trigger does.
-To initiate it, a message of any structure should be sent to the step with this action
+To initiate it, a message of any structure should be sent to the step with this action.

 ## Recommendations

 Here are some general recommendations to help you avoid potentially confusing cases where you might get unexpected results while using Google Spreadsheets connector.

 ### Spreadsheet Country Format

 Depending on your Google Account settings your Google Drive and especially Google Spreadsheets would have some specific default formatting applicable to the Account Language/Country Setup in use.
 By default, Google will assume US formatting which would mean not only the default currency is US Dollar (`$`) but also, the date format will be of `MM/DD/YYYY` format, not `DD/MM/YYYY` which is widely used in European and other countries.

 ### Google Spreadsheet default Language Settings

 Please note if the data you are planning to write has values in different language/country formatting than your Google Spreadsheets then ***you are most likely*** to encounter unexpected results.

 Make sure to **change it to the desired one in the Google Spreadsheets in advance** by selecting `File > Spreadsheet Settings ...` menu of your Spreadsheet.

 ### Changing the Spreadsheet structure

 **Do NOT change the Spreadsheet structure while your flow is active**

 If you make structural changes to the Google Spreadsheet while it is being used it will cause a number of Errors and the flow will stop functioning properly.

 Decide the structure of your spreadsheet file in advance and avoid making any structural changes during the integration.
 In particular, avoid adding or removing additional columns since you would need to repeat the flow design process to properly map or link your changes.

 If you still wish to change the structure of your Google Spreadsheet then follow these steps:

 1.  **Stop the integration flow** if it is running;
 2. Make your changes in the Google Spreadsheet;